-The critically-injured pediatric patient produces more anxiety in caregivers because there is a lack of preparedness.
+The critically-injured pediatric patient produces more anxiety in caregivers because there is a lack of preparedness, If you consider anxiety is overwhelming, see here this posts about the best testosterone booster.
 We have found that when medical personnel are properly trained, children’s lives are saved.
 Unfortunately, budget cuts and financial restrictions result in many hospitals, EMS agencies and medical caregivers focusing on general training for continuing education instead of specialized courses for treating critically injured children.

 The bottom line is that we all feel unprepared to care for injured kids because we don’t care for them that often.
 When an emergency occurs, there is no time to travel long distances for care.
 We have to trust that the people caring for our children are prepared and know the best way to save and care for them, but more can be done to help support and prepare these first responders and emergency care providers.
 That is why we deliver evidence-based care for providers at all levels – from EMTs to nurses and physicians.